mozilla/addons-server/docs/topics/api/reviews.rst

 .. note::

     These APIs are experimental and are currently being worked on.
 Endpoints may change without warning.
+Consider the :ref:`v3 API<api-stable-v3>` if you need stability.
 The only authentication method available at the moment is :ref:`the internal one<api-auth-internal>`.

 ------------